ye-susan/ye-susan/README.md

 ### Hi there! </🤓>
-#### I'm a full-stack developer currently volunteering at Hack for LA (where I write documentation and assist with adding new features to our site).
+#### I'm a full-stack developer currently volunteering at Hack for LA (where I write documentation and assist with adding new features to the site).
 I'm always looking to learn about new _(tech/productivity hacks/relaxing shows/hikes/books/cultures)_ and looking forward to meeting fellow engineers 👯 - connect with me on [LinkedIn](https://www.linkedin.com/in/susan-ye-dev/)!
 <br>Feel free to reach out to me if you're also interested in getting involved in Hack for LA/civic tech.